dmytrovoytko/ml-churn-prediction/README.md

 1. **Fork this repo on GitHub**.
 Or use `git clone https://github.com/dmytrovoytko/ml-churn-prediction.git` command to clone it locally, then `ml-churn-prediction`.
 2. Create GitHub CodeSpace from the repo.
 3. **Start CodeSpace**
-4. **Go to the app directory** `ml-churn-prediction`
+4. **Go to the prediction service directory** `prediction_service`
 5. The app works in docker container, **you don't need to install packages locally to test it**.
 6. Only if you want to develop the project locally, you can run `pip install -r requirements.txt` (project tested on python 3.11/3.12).

 ### :arrow_forward: Train model

 1. **Run `bash deploy.sh` to build and start app container**.
 The dataset is quite small, required libraries too, so it should be ready to serve quickly enough.
-When new log messages stop appearing, press enter to return to a command line.
+When new log messages stop appearing, press enter to return to a command line (service will keep running in background).

 ![docker-compose up](/screenshots/docker-compose-00.png)